Mind your Brain services can help you by providing:

 However, when the brain is injured, most of the time we can only know by inference, i.e. the brain is encased in the skull and one can therefore not see whether or not it is injured.
 Moreover, given the present state of technology (low resolution), oftentimes visual imaging will not reveal any ‘damage’ to the brain despite obvious symptoms (e.g. headaches, fatigue) when they follow a TBI.
 Injury is thus inferred by behavioural changes, e.g. cognitive assessment.

-How can you help: If the person becomes irritable, be patient, and either support them in their task and/ or allow them to take a rest period.
-In addition, you can assist a person to become aware of these situation, i.e. irritability usually results when the brain receives more stimulation than it can handle for too long, e.g. too much noise or too many people around; or if a given task is too difficult.
-By allowing a person to learn these connections between the environmental circumstances and one’s emotional state, the person can gain more control to identify the difficulties and learn to take appropriate action (e.g. remove oneself from situation to take a brain break).
+How can you help: If the person becomes irritable, be patient, and ensure that the person takes a break (rest period) before continuing with the task.
+In addition, you can assist a person to become aware of these situation, i.e. irritability usually results when the brain receives more stimulation than it can handle for too long, e.g. too much noise or too many people around; or if a given task is too difficult/ complex.
+By allowing a person to learn these connections between the environmental circumstances and one’s emotional state, the person can gain more control to identify the difficulties and learn to take appropriate action/ strategies.

 Examples of such strategies include: